 The combined application of NLE and PM had the best growth and yield compared to the application of these sources alone and the control.
 However, the best performance was recorded on plants treated with NLE 10 + PM.
 The significant difference in growth and yield of tomato plants treated with the combination of Neem leaf extract and poultry manure as compared with the control may also be attributed to the availability of the plant and animal nutrients in absorbable forms and at the required time as supplied (Singh et al., 2004).

-The interaction of NLE, PM, and the varieties showed that the varieties responded differently to the treatments applied at all sampling stages, Jos variety treated with the combination of NLE and PM outperformed and responded better than the other varieties (RVF and Beef) in all the parameters measured in the study.
-Previous studies showed that the differential response of crops on growth and yield among varieties was distinct.
-The differences observed among the varieties could be attributable to the genetic makeup of the individual variety, response to plant extract use and adaptability to the soil under study as well as the soil nutrient content, type, and nature of the microorganisms, present in the soil.
+The interaction of NLE, PM, and the varieties showed that the varieties responded differently to the treatments applied at all sampling stages.
+Jos variety treated with the combination of NLE and PM outperformed and responded better than the other varieties (RVF and Beef) in all the parameters measured in the study.
+Previous studies showed that the differential response of crops on growth and yield among varieties was distinct(references).
+The differences observed among the varieties could be attributable to the genetic makeup of the individual variety, response to plant extract use, and adaptability to the soil under study, as well as the soil nutrient content, type, and nature of the microorganisms, present in the soil.
 For instance, Tripathi et al. (2013) reported differences among varieties of chickpea in days to 50% flowering.
-Also, Tesfahun et al., 2018 reported differences on growth and yield of two chickpea varieties to rates of blended fertilizer and row spacing.
+Also, Tesfahun et al. (2018) reported differences in growth and yield of two chickpea varieties to rates of blended fertilizer and row spacing.
 The choice of varieties and the application rates of either organic or inorganic fertilizers can help improve tomato yields.

 Plants damaged by pests and diseases (leaf infested) were only observed on the control treatment and on the sole application of PM.
-There was significant difference between the treated plants and the control on number of plants damaged by pests.
-The non-infestations of pests on plants treated by NLE could be attributed to reports that Neem extracts possess pesticidal and insecticidal properties (Khan et al 1991)).
-Similarly, the effect of foliar spray of neem leaf extract also fell in line with that of Pun et al. (2005) who reported that treatment containing Azadirachtin significantly reduced the attack of okra pests and increased yield.
+There was a significant difference between the treated plants and the control on the number of plants damaged by pests.
+The non-infestations of pests on plants treated by NLE could be attributed to reports that Neem extracts possess pesticidal and insecticidal properties (Khan et al., 1991).
+Similarly, the effect of foliar spray of neem leaf extract also fell in line with that of Pun et al. (2005), who reported that treatment containing Azadirachtin significantly reduced the attack of okra pests and increased yield.
 The results showed that use of neem products as bio-pesticides is highly effective against insects.

 CONCLUSION

-The study revealed the potentials of the Neem leaf extract and poultry manure on growth and yield of three tomato varieties.
-The use of Neem extracts and poultry manure is a way to organic farming and an attempt to sustainable agriculture with less threat on the environment.
-The interaction between neem leaf extract, poultry manure and tomato varieties significantly affected growth and yield parameters.
-The pronounced effects of NLE observed in yield performance of tomato in this study was found to be concentration dependent because 10 litres concentration of NLE proved more effective as compared to 5 litres concentration.
-However, different concentration of neem leaf extract in combination with poultry manure can be practiced for obtaining better yield.
+The study revealed the potential of the Neem leaf extract and poultry manure on growth and yield of three tomato varieties.
+The use of Neem extracts and poultry manure is a way to organic farming and an attempt to sustainable agriculture with less threat to the environment.
+The interaction between neem leaf extract, poultry manure, and tomato varieties significantly affected growth and yield parameters.
+The pronounced effects of NLE observed in the yield performance of tomato in this study were found to be concentration dependent because 10-litre concentration of NLE proved more effective as compared to 5-litre concentration.
+However, different concentrations of neem leaf extract in combination with poultry manure can be practiced for obtaining better yield.
 In all the parameters assessed in this experiment, the Jos variety performed competitively better and responded better to the treatments applied than the RVF and Beef varieties, based on the results recorded.
-The genetic makeup of the individual varieties, as well as their adaptation to the environment, soil, and the nutrient contents of the plant and animal extracts under study could be the reason for the differences observed among the varieties.
+The genetic makeup of the individual varieties, as well as their adaptation to the environment, soil, and the nutrient contents of the plant and animal extracts under the study could be the reason for the differences observed among the varieties.

 REFERENCE